 Lea’s clinical area of expertise lies in the domain of the interpersonal from an integrative perspective including neurobiology, attachment and psychodynamic and systems theory.
 She has a particular interest in working with couples in the child-birth year, as well as dealing with relationship issues relating to hurts of the past including affairs, experiences of abandonment and relationship impasses that such situations involve.
 Working with the goal of “good enough” relationships, Lea has assisted people in diverse circumstances, including using videoconferencing with couples and families with partners and family members who live overseas.

-The workshop fee includes entrance to the workshop for the one day, a certificate of attendance, and a printed copy of the PowerPoint slides.
+The workshop fee includes entrance to the workshop for the one day via Zoom, a certificate of attendance, and an electronic copy of the PowerPoint slides.

 Break morning: 10.45-11am